 - Click Unblock jobs.

 This will open the CryptoSafeGuard user interface (UI).
+The banner will be yellow if the alert is during the CryptoSafeGuard Grace Period.

 To help determine if there is an infection, the UI shows all the files that CryptoSafeGuard detected as potentially infected, so they can be reviewed.